vijinho/opencore-eb-g7-855-ryzen/README.md

 # HP EliteBook 855 G7 Opencore Ryzen 5 4650U Laptop

-Running MacOS Sonoma 14.5.
-Let me know if you have fixes and improvements.
+Running MacOS Ventura 13.6.7 although Sonoma 14.5 will work with occassional freezes and stutters, so better with Ventura for improved stability until the issue is resolved.
+Let me know if you have fixes and improvements for the internal audio and webcam to work.
 An SMBIOS is required for *MacbookPro 16,3*

 ## Hardware